 Welcome to perpetual summer weather!
 The Virgin Islands does not experience significant seasonal changes, therefore weather and temperatures are fairly consistent year round.
 This section provides information on today's weather in the Virgin Islands, average air temperature throughout the year, average rainfall by month, water temperatures by season and information on hurricanes.
 Use the links below to go directly to the information you are looking for or scroll down and read it all.

-Clear with rain showers.
-High of 81F.
-Breezy.
-Winds from the East at 15 to 20 mph.
-Chance of rain 20%.
+Cloudy with occasional rain showers.
+High 87F.
+Winds E at 10 to 20 mph.
+Chance of rain 70%.

-Clear with rain showers.
-High of 79F.
-Breezy.
-Winds from the West at 15 to 20 mph.
-Chance of rain 20%.
+Overcast with rain showers at times.
+Low 79F.
+Winds E at 5 to 10 mph.
+Chance of rain 70%.

 June, July and August tend to be the hottest months with temperatures in the mid 80s and December through February cooler months with high 70 degree temperatures.
 (Temperatures are in degrees Fahrenheit.
 Averages based on data gathered from 1/12/1972 until 3/31/2004 for St. Thomas & St. John; 1/1/1972 until 12/31/2001 for St. Croix.
 Source: Southeast Regional Climate Center.)

 |St. Thomas & Water Island||80.5||83.9||82.5||79|

 The variation between the average hottest summer day and the average coolest winter day is about 18 degrees.
 Below is a table with average highs and lows by month.